shapemi/shapemi.github.io/submission/index.md

 * **Review**: The review is single-blind (submissions should include authors and affiliations).
 Reviewers will be chosen among experts in the medical image computing community.
 * **Presentations**: The most original contributions will be selected for oral or poster presentations.

-This year, the conference will be hybrid, featuring on-site and virtual keynotes and presentations of papers (oral and poster) and demos.
-For online presentations, authors of accepted papers must submit a pre-recorded presentation shortly (1 day) before the workshop on the 6th of October.
-All video talks will be released to the workshop attendees so people have time to watch them in advance and prepare questions.
-Full presentation slides must be sent to the organizers before the workshop for on-site presentations.
-On the day of the workshop, all attendees will have the option to pitch their project live (on-site or virtually), followed by a short live discussion moderated by the chairs of each session.
+In contrast to previous years, the conference will be held exclusively in person due to possible internet restrictions.
+The program will comprise keynote speakers and presentations of the accepted papers, delivered in either oral or poster format.
+In the event that the scheduled keynote speakers are unable to attend due to visa or illness-related issues, a pre-recorded video will be utilized as a substitute.
+All presenters are required to submit their full presentation slides to the organizers prior to the workshop for on-site distribution.
+Following the presentation, the session's chair will facilitate a brief live discussion.
+Additionally, authors are requested to create a concise video showcasing their posters, which will be displayed on-site and subsequently featured on our website.

 * **Proceedings**: We plan on publishing the workshop proceedings in Lecture Notes in Computer Science (LNCS).
 We may not be able to include abstracts in the proceedings.